MicrosoftDocs/licensed-hardware/licensed-hardware/process-added-value.md

 ---
 title: Licensed Hardware - Added-Value Options
-description: Licensed Hardware - Learn about the Added-value options that are part of the Licensed Hardware programs.
+description: Licensed Hardware - Learn about the Added-value options that are part of the Licensed Hardware programs
 author: gaylonb
 ms.date: 04/18/2019
 ---

 # Added-Value Opportunities

 As a partner in one of the programs, licensees have access to a variety of added-value opportunities.
 Depending on alignment and timing partners may be able to participate in one or more of the following opportunities.

 ### Inclusion on Microsoft Sites
 - Designed for Xbox licensed accessories can be found on [Xbox.com](http://aka.ms/d4xbox_featured)